Alice-Divya/Auto-WCEBleedGen-Challenge-2023/README.md

 - Alice Divya Nelson
 - Harishma N

 ## Overview

-Gastrointestinal (GI) bleeding is a medical condition characterized by bleeding in the digestive tract, which circumscribes esophagus, stomach, small intestine, large intestine (colon), rectum, and anus.
-Wireless capsule endoscopy (WCE) is an efﬁcient tool to investigate GI tract disorders and perform painless imaging of the intestine (Figure-1).
-For an experienced gastroenterologist, it is estimated to take atleast 2 to 3 hours for the inspection of the WCE captured video of a patient.
+Gastrointestinal (GI) bleeding is a medical condition characterized by bleeding in the digestive tract, which circumscribes the esophagus, stomach, small intestine, large intestine (colon), rectum, and anus.
+Wireless capsule endoscopy (WCE) is an efﬁcient tool for investigating GI tract disorders and performing painless intestine imaging (Figure-1).
+For an experienced gastroenterologist, it is estimated to take at least 2 to 3 hours to inspect the WCE captured video of a patient.
 This tedious process of frame-by-frame analysis can result in human errors.
-In a developing country like India, there is an increasing demand for the research and development of robust, interpretable, and generalized AI models to assist the doctors to address the challenges faced in reaching a conclusion on the WCE reports of increasing patients.
-Through the help of computer-aided classification and detection of bleeding and non-bleeding frames, gastroenterologists can reduce their workload and save their valuable time.
-Our project focuses on a deep neural network approach, and through the evaluation results obtained, the model Resnet50 and ResUnet is finalized as the best models for classification and segmentation respectively.
+In a developing country like India, there is an increasing demand for the research and development of robust, interpretable, and generalized AI models to assist doctors in addressing the challenges faced in concluding the WCE reports of increasing patients.
+Through the help of computer-aided classification and detection of bleeding and non-bleeding frames, gastroenterologists can reduce their workload and save valuable time.
+Our project focuses on a deep neural network approach, and through the evaluation results obtained, the model ResNet-50 and ResUnet is finalized as the best models for classification and segmentation, respectively.
 The above conclusion of the models was specifically based on the model's accuracy metrics for classification and IoU (Intersection Over Union) metrics for segmentation, along with its prediction images.
-The achieved accuracy of the classification best model is 0.983 and the IoU value for the segmentation best model is 0.938.
+The achieved accuracy of the classification best model is 0.983, and the IoU value for the segmentation best model is 0.938.

 <p align="center">
 <img width="261" alt="Fig1" src="https://github.com/Alice-Divya/Auto-WCEBleedGen-Challenge-2023/assets/146923115/96c8d856-e0ad-4558-94da-90c196a34f6e">
 </p>

 ## Dataset
 The given training dataset consists of 2618 color images obtained from WCE.
 The images are in 24-bit PNG format, with 224 × 224 pixel resolution.
-The dataset is composed of two equal subsets, 1309 images as bleeding images and 1309 as non-bleeding images.
-Also it has Corresponding binary mask images for both subsets[Figure-2](https://private-user-images.githubusercontent.com/146803475/272868281-dd49c9f8-d830-4661-9382-9dc34e5ee7ff.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTEiLCJleHAiOjE2OTY1MDkyMTgsIm5iZiI6MTY5NjUwODkxOCwicGF0aCI6Ii8xNDY4MDM0NzUvMjcyODY4MjgxLWRkNDljOWY4LWQ4MzAtNDY2MS05MzgyLTlkYzM0ZTVlZTdmZi5wbmc_WC1BbXotQWxnb3JpdGhtPUFXUzQtSE1BQy1TSEEyNTYmWC1BbXotQ3JlZGVudGlhbD1BS0lBSVdOSllBWDRDU1ZFSDUzQSUyRjIwMjMxMDA1JTJGdXMtZWFzdC0xJTJGczMlMkZhd3M0X3JlcXVlc3QmWC1BbXotRGF0ZT0yMDIzMTAwNVQxMjI4MzhaJlgtQW16LUV4cGlyZXM9MzAwJlgtQW16LVNpZ25hdHVyZT00N2QxYjM2ZWY1NGNjMTA1ZDU1ODc2NmRhM2FhY2ExZjIwY2Q3Mjg4ODk1OGIxYmFlYzczNjc4OTNmN2FjMzI4JlgtQW16LVNpZ25lZEhlYWRlcnM9aG9zdCZhY3Rvcl9pZD0wJmtleV9pZD0wJnJlcG9faWQ9MCJ9.hgDs52trGd_1SZfOyqYy2P301pgBjkYh-uanrIgHwDQ)).
-Each subset is split into two parts, 1049 (80%) images for training and 260 (20%)images for validation.
-The bleeding subset is annotated by human expert and contains 1309 binary masks in PNG format of the same 224 x 224 pixel resolution.
+The dataset comprises two equal subsets, 1309 images as bleeding images and 1309 as non-bleeding images.
+Also, it has corresponding binary mask images for both subsets(Figure-2).
+Each subset is split into two parts: 1049 (80%) images for training and 260 (20%) images for validation.
+The bleeding subset annotated by human experts contains 1309 binary masks in PNG format of the 224 x 224 pixel resolution.
 White pixels in the masks correspond to bleeding localization.
 <p align="center">
 <img width="777" alt="Fig2" src="https://github.com/Alice-Divya/Auto-WCEBleedGen-Challenge-2023/assets/146923115/794c5864-2034-443d-bf74-3ea1c38fa29a">